220103-java-etl/Joshua-Cho-P11/README.md

   -InteliJ

   <h2> Features <h2>
-    - Login/register feature
+    - Login/register feature <br/>
-    - Use of servlets to persist data to an AWS
+    - Use of servlets to persist data to an AWS<br/>
-    - Use of HTML/Java Script to redirect user between webpages while navigating app
+    - Use of HTML/Java Script to redirect user between webpages while navigating app<br/>
     - Persists User data and Reinbursement Requests via DBeaver and Servlets

    <h3> stretch goals </h3>